SapienzaInteractiveGraphicsCourse/final-project-ll-team/README.md

 ### Start the game

 Once selected the desired race modality and character, the user can start racing.

+## Project utilities

-## Game Link
+### Game Link

 ### [Click here to play the game](https://sapienzainteractivegraphicscourse.github.io/final-project-ll-team/).

-## Report
+### Report

 For further details, the report of the project is available in this repository at [this link](./report.pdf).

+### Gameplay

+If needed, we provide a demonstrative gameplay available at [this link](https://youtu.be/DXukgfC7IlA) to show how the interaction with our game should be.

 ## Authors